flaf/miscellaneous/puppet4-mod/network/README.md

 }
 ```

+**Warning:** these calls above will probably fail if used
+verbatim because of the choice concerning the data binding.
+See below for more details.

 The `restart` parameter is a boolean.
 If the value
 is `true`, then the network will be restarted after
 an update of the network configuration.